-- Ambient air quality in the project areas and, for the mine site, the results of a baseline survey of ambient air quality, focusing on the contaminants, Total Suspended Particulates (TSP),PM2.5, PM10 and NOx; - Current ambient noise levels at both sites and within the local area, including the results of a baseline ambient noise survey.
-Information on typical sound sources, geographic extent and temporal variations will be included; and - Existing ambient light levels at the project site and at any other areas where project activities could have an effect on light levels.
-The EIS should describe night-time illumination levels during different weather conditions and seasons. - Historical records of total precipitation (rain and snow), mean, max and min temperatures;
+- Ambient air quality in the project areas and, for the mine site, the results of a baseline survey of ambient air quality, focusing on the contaminants, total suspended particulates, PM2.5, PM10 and NOx; - Current ambient noise levels at both sites and within the local area, including the results of a baseline ambient noise survey.
+Information on typical sound sources, geographic extent and temporal variations will be included: - Existing ambient light levels at the project site and at any other areas where project activities could have an effect on light levels.
+The EIS should describe night-time illumination levels during different weather conditions and seasons: - Weather conditions and climate: and - Historical records of total precipitation (rain and snow), mean, max and min temperatures.